Skip Navigation

 The student will also be expected to provide documentation that the animal is in compliance with all state and local requirements associated with licensing, vaccinations, and other health regulations.

-If the student is living in housing and has roommate(s), each roommate will need to complete a corresponding form stating his/her agreement to live with the animal and clarify he/she does not have any allergies or other conditions/circumstances that would prohibit close contact with the animal.
-A meeting will be scheduled by a residential staff member to review policies and procedures in regards to having an Emotional Support Animal in the residence.
+If the student is living in housing and has roommate(s), each roommate will be notified that an approved Emotional Support Animal will be residing in the unit.
+Roommates may submit relevant medical documentation (e.g., allergy-related concerns) for consideration.
+The University will attempt to reasonably accommodate all affected students.
+A meeting will be scheduled by a residential staff member to review policies and procedures in regard to having an Emotional Support Animal in the residence.
 The animal will not be authorized on campus until this meeting takes place.
-The Emotional Support Animal is authorized to reside in the handler’s housing assignment only; it is not permitted to visit other housing areas.
+The Emotional Support Animal is authorized to reside in the student’s housing assignment only; it is not permitted to visit other housing areas.
 Failure to abide by this policy may result in an unauthorized pet charge assessed to the student where an animal is present.

-Should the request for an Emotional Support Animal be approved, the handler will be given a document that confirms his/her right to maintain the animal in his/her housing assignment.
-The student must provide his/her Area Coordinator with a copy of the verification document prior to moving the animal into the housing assignment.
+If a student’s request for an Emotional Support Animal is approved, the student will be given a document that confirms his/her right to maintain the animal in his/her housing assignment.
+The student must provide his/her Residential Life professional staff member with a copy of the verification document prior to moving the animal into the housing assignment.
 If necessary, the Residential Life Office will notify other residents within the housing assignment (as well as maintenance and campus security staff, as needed) that the animal will be residing in a shared assigned living space.

 Students are not authorized to have an animal in their housing assignment unless and until their request under this Policy is approved and Residential Life has completed the meeting required for roommate agreements.
 Having an animal in student housing prior to receiving authorization will result in a $150 unauthorized pet charge.